Assertion (software development): History

-In 1947 reports by von Neumann and Goldstine on their design for the IAS machine, they described algorithms using an early version of flow charts, in which they included assertions: "It may be true, that whenever C actually reaches a certain point in the flow diagram, one or more bound variables will necessarily possess certain specified values, or possess certain properties, or satisfy certain properties with each other.
+In 1947, reports by von Neumann and Goldstine on their design for the IAS machine, they described algorithms using an early version of flow charts, in which they included assertions: "It may be true, that whenever C actually reaches a certain point in the flow diagram, one or more bound variables will necessarily possess certain specified values, or possess certain properties, or satisfy certain properties with each other.
 Furthermore, we may, at such a point, indicate the validity of these limitations.
-For this reason we will denote each area in which the validity of such limitations is being asserted, by a special box, which we call an assertion box."
+For this reason, we will denote each area in which the validity of such limitations is being asserted by a special box, which we call an assertion box."

-The assertional method for proving correctness of programs was advocated by Alan Turing.
-In a talk "Checking a Large Routine" at Cambridge, June 24, 1949 Turing suggested: "How can one check a large routine in the sense of making sure that it's right?
+The assertional method for proving the correctness of programs was advocated by Alan Turing.
+In a talk "Checking a Large Routine" at Cambridge, June 24, 1949, Turing suggested: "How can one check a large routine in the sense of making sure that it's right?
 In order that the man who checks may not have too difficult a task, the programmer should make a number of definite assertions which can be checked individually, and from which the correctness of the whole program easily follows".